Amplats to sell strike-hit South African mines

 Amplats' Rustenburg operations employ around 20,000 people while Union has about 7,000, representing over half of the company's head count.
 The potential for fresh unrest is great as the NUM loses members to the more hardline Association of Mineworkers and Construction Union (AMCU), which oversaw the strike, the longest in the history of South Africa's platinum industry.

-Some analysts have said the Rustenburg mines and the Union mine could be worth between $1 billion (585 million pounds) and $2 billion (1.17 billion pounds), but others were more pessimistic.
+Some analysts have said the Rustenburg mines and the Union mine could be worth between $1 billion and $2 billion, but others were more pessimistic.

-Excluding the joint ventures Pandora and Bokoni, "we value the combination at a negative $800 million (468 million pounds), hence simply giving the assets away would be deemed a result", said Nomura analysts.
+Excluding the joint ventures Pandora and Bokoni, "we value the combination at a negative $800 million, hence simply giving the assets away would be deemed a result", said Nomura analysts.

-Citibank said Union was worth 12 billion rand (660 million pounds), but it saw Rustenburg as a liability that would drag down the value of the overall assets by around 14 billion rand (770 milion pounds).
+Citibank said Union was worth 12 billion rand, but it saw Rustenburg as a liability that would drag down the value of the overall assets by around 14 billion rand.

 "We view the potential sale of these as positive, but already reflected in Amplats' share price,” it said.